-Global TACs are split not only between the different sectors, but between five management Zones or Super-areas (A1+2, A3+4, A5+6, A7 and A8+) (see Figure 1), which are combinations of "Areas".
+Global TACs are split not only between the different sectors, but between five management Zones or Super-areas (A1+2, A3+4, A5+6, A7 and A8+) (see Figure 1).

 Since the 1997 season, the TAC has been set annually through the application of an Operational Management Procedure (OMP), which provides, as output, recommendations for a global TAC recommendation and a TAC for each Zone.
 The input data required by the OMP are the TAC from the previous year and the average, over the three most recent seasons, of the three indices of the resource status (somatic growth; commercial cpue; and FIMS cpue - where FIMS is an annual Fishery Independent Monitoring Survey).
 The OMP formula is such that if one of the indices increases, it will tend to adjust the TAC to be recommended upward, while a decrease in any index will have the opposite effect.
 All three of the input data series used in the OMP are standardized using a general linear model (GLM) approach.
-Since 1997 four OMPs have been developed and tested across a wide range of scenarios to check that they displayed appropriate levels of resilience in achieving management goals (related to a biomass rebuilding target and low inter-annual variability in TACs).
+Since 1997 4 OMPs have been developed and tested across a wide range of scenarios to check that they displayed appropriate levels of resilience in achieving management goals (related to a biomass rebuilding target and low inter-annual variability in TACs).
 Typically, each OMP has been put in place for a period of 3-4 years.

 In 1997, the Sea Fisheries Advisory Committee (SFAC) (the management advisory body at that time) adopted a resource management strategy aimed at achieving a 20% increase in resource biomass (>75mm carapace length) from 1996 to 2006.
 While initial progress towards that goal appeared promising, it was not reached by 2006.
 Subsequent OMPs were based on similar rebuilding targets, but performance in achieving these was poor - likely the result of a combination of poor recruitment and increasing levels of poaching.
 The most recent OMP (OMP-2011) had a recovery target of an increase in biomass of 35% from 2006 to 2021.
 However, an updated assessment in 2016, coupled to a re-evaluation of the magnitude of poaching which indicated a doubling over the three preceding years, saw the resource outside the range of the scenarios for which this OMP had been tested.
 Consequently, under the "Exceptional Circumstances" provisions of the OMP, TAC recommendations were based instead on "best estimate" projections.
 Since the 35% recovery target was unachievable, even in the absence of catches, the Scientific Working Group responsible suggested it be replaced by a 7% target, with a consequent TAC reduction of some 60% phased in over two seasons.
-Final decisions, however, reflected maintaining the 2015 season TAC of 1924 MT for 2016, and recently also for 2017.
-Figure 5 shows the current model biomass estimates relative to 2006 (B75m/B75m2006) and projections (2019+) assuming a future constant annual legal catch of CC= 640 mt (solid black curve) or zero (dashed black curve).
-Orange circles indicate previous OMP recovery targets (rescaled to current estimate of B75m(2006)).
-The red circle indicates the 2018 recovery target of 1.07; at that time the recovery estimated under zero legal catch was 1.13.
+Final decisions, however, have reflected maintaining the 2015 season TAC for 2016, and recently also for 2017.